 - Increasing accessibility to convenience care by offering a direct to consumer doctor on demand service.
 This includes offering telemedicine kiosks within pharmacies.

-- Premier Health will assist physicians and medical staff through applications that utilize the patient portal to provide basic office functions such as access to book appointments online 24/7, following up with patients, and ensuring that general clinic inefficiencies are kept to a minimum.
+- CloudMD will assist physicians and medical staff through applications that utilize the patient portal to provide basic office functions such as access to book appointments online 24/7, following up with patients, and ensuring that general clinic inefficiencies are kept to a minimum.
 This allows physicians to be more focused on their patients rather than paperwork and office duties, and thereby increases billable hours on a daily basis.

 - Integrated software applications that include electronic record keeping of patient files, medical billing, telemedicine, and educational platforms that the physician can refer to for support, and prescription decisions

 Currently, there are shortcomings in the medical field; the delivery methods as well as access to primary care are not adequate, and patient records are fragmented with physicians relying on the patient’s own recollection of their medical history.
 As a result, the demand for telemedicine and continuity of care has increased.
 Consumers’ lives are becoming busier, and access to straightforward and swift primary care is even more vital.

 Companies such as CloudMD have addressed some of the deficiencies in primary medical care, such as increasing access for patients, and reducing costs for medical clinics.
 This is predominantly done through offering services such as telemedicine, where the patient can conduct their doctor’s appointment through an app anywhere – from home or directly from their office desk.
 With technology becoming more and more readily available to consumers, patients are seeing first-hand the benefits of a shift towards digital delivery of care.
 Patients are more empowered than ever to be engaged and involved in their health and wellness.